 - take seriously the task of translating existing evidence on effective social cohesion interventions into useful policy proposals; and

-- engage effectively with policy makers in achieving Vision 2030.
+- engage effectively with policy makers in achieving the National Development Plan's Vision 2030.

 CROSS FACULTY RESEARCH